 Weimer was sentenced to 42 years in prison.

 In 1995, Weimer filed a petition for a writ of habeas corpus in the United States District Court for the Eastern District of California.

 On November 4, 1997, United States Magistrate Judge Sandra M. Snyder recommended that the petition be granted and that Weimer’s conviction be set aside.
 The Court said that “Kern County authorities used unduly suggestive and overreaching interview techniques . . . which called into doubt the reliability and integrity of accusations made by complaining witnesses.”

-Weimer was released from prison in January, 1998.
-Over six years later, in June 15, 2004, the Honorable Oliver Wanger, a federal judge in the Eastern District of California, granted Weimer’s habeas corpus petition and vacated Weimer’s convictions.
+Weimer was released from prison in January 1998.
+Over six years later, on June 15, 2004, the Honorable Oliver Wanger, a federal judge in the Eastern District of California, granted Weimer’s habeas corpus petition and vacated Weimer’s convictions.
 In 2005, prosecutors dismissed all charges.
 Weimer eventually filed a civil lawsuit against Kern County and won $355,000.